GENI-NSF/gram/PiDocumentation.md

 - **DEV-NOTE**: eth0 is always the actual ethernet port.
 - **DEV-NOTE**: The USB ports are labeled from eth1-eth4 in the order of top left, bottom left, top right, bottom right, upon reboot.
-- **DEV-NOTE**: Currently this code will only work when allocating a single pi, because of the way we select the host name in provision_interface.py